-This sweet potato brownies vegan recipe is the most easy, healthy gooey chocolate brownies.
-An healthy sweet potato desserts that everyone love!
+This sweet potato brownies vegan recipe is the easiest, healthy gooey chocolate brownies.
+A healthy sweet potato dessert that everyone loves!

-An easy 7 ingredients sweet potato brownies vegan recipe
+An easy 7-ingredient sweet potato brownies vegan recipe

 This is an easy 1-bowl recipe using only 7 ingredients.
 Let’s see what you need and your alternatives.

 - Oat flour – you can make your own by pulsing rolled oats into a blender for 1 minute on high speed.
-You can replace this flour by spelt flour, all purpose flour or gluten free flour if needed.
+You can replace this flour with spelt flour, all-purpose flour, or gluten-free flour if needed.

 - Unsweetened cocoa powder